 \subsection{Higgs Boson-Dark Matter}

-We are now employing the Feynman Gauge.
+We are now employing the Feynman gauge.
 The masses of the Goldstone bosons, namely $\phi^{0}$, $\phi^{0\ast}$, and $\phi^{\pm}$, originating from the doublet \eqref{gold}, are $M_{Z}$ and $M_{W}$.
-The Higgs particle is significantly lighter than Dark Matter particles.
-The interacting Lagrangian \eqref{Lag1} between the Higgs Boson and the Dark Matter Vector is as follows:
+The Higgs particle is significantly lighter than DM particles.
+The interacting Lagrangian \eqref{Lag1} between the Higgs Boson and the DM vector is as follows:

 In order to construct pairs such as $v_{0}v_{0}, v_{0}a_{0}, a_{0}a_{0}$, and $v_{+}v_{-}$, we need to substitute equations \eqref{vector} and \eqref{gold} into \eqref{lag H-V}.
 Consequently, we obtain: